Llewellyn's Classic Tarot (Llewellyn Books)

 Le Tarot Astrologique / The Astrological Tarot (Grimaud)

-Tarot De Marseilles (Conver-Camoin)
+Tarot De Marseille (Conver-Camoin)

 Tarot: Spécial Cercle / Tarot Nouveau / Tarot A Jouer / Jeu De Tarot / Bourgeois Tarot (Grimaud)